 ‘If the tribunal is satisfied that the prohibited ground is one of the reasons for the treatment, that is sufficient to establish discrimination.
 It need not be the only or even the main reason.
 It is sufficient that it is significant in the sense of being more than trivial: see the observations of Lord Nicholls in Nagarajan (p.886F) as explained by Peter Gibson LJ in Igen v Wong ICR 931, para 37.’

-London Borough of Islington v Ladele, (link to bailii.org), EAT, para 40(2) of judgment.
+London Borough of Islington v Ladele, (bailii.org), EAT, para 40(2) of judgment.

-An example of a protected charateristic being only one cause:
+An example of a protected characteristic being only one cause:

-O’Donoghue v Redcar and Cleveland Borough Council (link to bailii.org).
+O’Donoghue v Redcar and Cleveland Borough Council (bailii.org), Court of Appeal, 2001

-The Court of Appeal upheld a tribunal’s finding of (sex) discrimination.
-An interview panel’s rejection of a woman had been affected by evidence that she was not an easy person to work with or good with staff (not discriminatory reasons), but also by strong feminist views which she had freely expressed (discriminatory reason).
+The court upheld a tribunal’s finding of sex discrimination.
+In rejecting a woman the interview panel had been affected by evidence that she was not an easy person to work with or good with staff (not discriminatory reasons), but also by strong feminist views which she had freely expressed (discriminatory reason).

 In response to an enquiry in the application form prohibited under s.60 EqA, a job applicant discloses that he has a stammer.
 On the basis of the paper job application, the employer does not shortlist him for interview.
 In seeking to discharge the employer’s burden of proof that there is no direct discrimination (s.60 shifts the burden to the employer), the employer will need to bring evidence sufficient to show that the stammer was not a significant influence on its decision not to shortlist.
 It is not enough to show the stammer was not the only or even the main reason.